JCampbell654/star_clusters_gaia/README.md

 | path      | String       | The path containing the desired JSON file |

 This selects a JSON file to get the data from.
 This must be done before attempting to extract any data using any other methods.
+Note: The path starts from the location of the file.

+Example:
+'''python
+  select_file("Data/1675856164509O-result.json")
+'''